 In response to the coronavirus (COVID-19), Parkway General Surgeons wants to assure our patients and the community that we are committed to maintaining a safe environment for patients, their families and visitors.
 Our team is working closely with state and local health authorities to ensure measures are in place for preventing community spread of the infection.

-As part of our commitment to help protect the welfare of our patients, employees, and the community, we wanted to share with you that, in addition to the infection control standards we have in place every day, we have recently implemented additional measures to provide patient safety within our clinics and surgery center.
+As part of our commitment to help protect the welfare of our patients, employees, and the community, we wanted to share with you that, in addition to the infection control standards we have in place every day, we have recently implemented additional measures to provide patient safety within our clinic and surgery center.

 For those patients whose care is best served by an in-person visit, we want to share with you the many new safety measures we have put in place for your protection.
 These new safety measures include:

 Mask use for staff, patients and visitors

 All staff, patients and visitors in our clinic and surgery center must wear a mask to protect against COVID-19 transmission.
 For patients and visitors, these can be cloth face covers or personal masks.
 We will provide masks to patients and visitors who arrive without their own masks.

 Physical distancing of patients